microsoft/http-post-message/README.md

 # htt-post-message

-A library to enabled HTTP communication over window.postMessage using window-post-message-proxy.
-The enables communicating with iframes in a well known protocol and pattern.
+A generic messaging component to send HTTP style message payloads over the window.postMessage API.
+Requires an implementation of window postMessage proxy such as 'window-post-message-proxy'.

 ## Installation
 ```